schrockn/graphscale/docs/introduction.rst

 - **Pent**: A python object model designed specifically to power a GraphQL server.
 It is designed for easily managing concurrency in a single-threaded environment to efficiency interaction with a storage tier via batching.

-- **Grapple**: A code generation engine that produces GraphQL python type definitions, pent code, and kvetch configuration based on annotated GraphQL files.
+- **Grapple**: A code generation engine that produces GraphQL python type definitions, pent code, and kvetch configuration based on annotated GraphQL files in an opinionated layout and style.